 - Sibling duties that fall under the services of a nanny – homework, transportation, full-time care

 - Cleaning bathrooms or other household deep cleaning tasks

-- I do not work night shift hours
+- I typically do not work night shifts

 Benefits of a postpartum support package include: